HuiZeng/BIQA_Toolbox/README.md

 5. Run any of the three main functions.

 # Results
 The median SRCC (std SRCC) of 10 repititions of different methods on different datasets.
+Note that the results of CNN models may be slightly different because of the randomness in the training process of CNN models.

 |    Methods   | LIVE Challenge        | LIVE IQA             | CSIQ                |  TID2013             |
 |:------------:|:---------------------:|:--------------------:|:-------------------:|:--------------------:|